-To ensure the long-term sustainability and relevance of the profession, it is crucial that we retain our registered auditors (RAs) and further transform the profession into one that attracts a diverse range of young talent.
-Also, the IRBA will continue to engage with National Treasury and other key stakeholders to address weaknesses in the current regulatory framework, including the need for legislation to regulate professional accounting organisations and establish a mandatory reporting framework for sustainability reporting and assurance.
+To ensure the long-term sustainability and relevance of the profession, it is crucial that we retain our RAs and further transform the profession into one that attracts a diverse range of young talent that is representative of the country's demographics, ready to elevate society by serving the public interest as auditors.
+Retaining these talented professionals is essential for the future of the profession.

+The IRBA will continue to engage with National Treasury and other key stakeholders to address weaknesses in the current regulatory framework, including the need for legislation to regulate professional accounting organisations and establish a mandatory reporting framework for sustainability reporting and assurance.
+Strengthening regulatory oversight in these and other critical areas will help reduce audit risk; mitigate the potential for corporate failures, due to misstatement or fraud; and strengthen the accountability of others who are involved in corporate reporting, alongside auditors.

-From an organisational development perspective, we will continue investing in our professional capacity by attracting and retaining skilled personnel, while also advancing innovation and technology to ensure we are well-equipped to regulate audit firms effectively in this rapidly evolving landscape.
-Furthermore, adequate funding and sufficient reserves for legal, enforcement and unforeseen litigation costs, as well as investment in digital transformation, advanced technology tools and learnership support programmes are imperative to pursue our strategic goals.
+From an organisational development perspective, we will continue investing in our professional capacity by attracting and retaining skilled staff, while also advancing innovation and technology to ensure we are well-equipped to regulate audit firms effectively in this rapidly evolving landscape.

+To effectively pursue our strategic goals, it is imperative that the IRBA is adequately funded and maintains sufficient reserves for legal, enforcement and unforeseen litigation costs, as well as for investment in digital transformation, advanced technology tools and learnership support programmes.